Skip to main content

 Egypt Employee Hiring Cost

 To calculate the total cost of hiring an employee in Egypt, you need to consider various employer costs in addition to the employee’s gross annual salary.
-Here’s the breakdown for a gross annual salary of EGP 3,000.00:
+Here’s the breakdown for an illustrative gross monthly salary of EGP 7,000.00:

 Termination in Egypt